Select Benefits Enrollment Guide

 You may change your mind about any benefit choices as long as you re-enroll in your final choices before the enrollment deadline.
 Reminder—each time you re-enroll, a new enrollment is processed.
 The previous enrollment will no longer exist.
 Make sure to re-select each of your elections.

 The only time you can change your coverage other than during Open Enrollment is within 30 days of a “qualified status change.”
 Refer to the Select Benefits Information Booklet 1.7b for a listing of applicable events.

-Dental and Vision Plan decisions remain in effect for at least 18 months.
+Dental and Vision Plan decisions remain in effect for at least two benefit years.
 Your change in benefits must be consistent with the status change.
 For example, if you had a baby, you could elect Dependent Care.
 You also may change life insurance or disability selections due to a qualified status change.
 However, rules prohibit addition, cancellation, or changes in the Health Flexible Spending Account at any time during the year.

 Your medical coverage helps you and your eligible dependents pay for hospital, surgical, and other medical expenses.